From a Frequency-Domain Willems' Lemma to Data-Driven Predictive Control: Applications

-Proposition~\ref{prop:lqr} presents what is essentially a frequency-domain version of~\cite[Theorem~29]{vanWaarde2020c}, but we assume that our off-line data is persistently exciting instead of using the informativity approach.
+where $P$ is the unique solution to ~ \end{proposition} Proposition~\ref{prop:lqr} presents what is essentially a frequency-domain version of~\cite[Theorem~29]{vanWaarde2020c}, but we assume that our off-line data is persistently exciting instead of using the informativity approach.
 The right inverse $X_0^\dagger$ in~\eqref{eq:K-opt} is not necessarily unique, but we can construct one as in~\eqref{eq:X_0dag} below.

-\begin{example}[FRF-based LQR] Consider again the unstable batch reactor given by~\eqref{eq:td-system} with $A$ and $B$ as in~\eqref{eq:AB}, but with full state measurements, i.e., $C=I$ and $D=0$.
-We again generate our off-line frequency-domain data for the $M=10$ frequencies $\hat{\omega}_{[0,M-1]}$ in~\eqref{eq:omega} as outlined in Example~\ref{ex:noise-free-simulation}.
+\begin{example}[Frequency-domain data-driven LQR] Consider again the linearized four-tank system given by~\eqref{eq:td-system} with $A$ and $B$ as in~\eqref{eq:4TS}, but with full state measurements, i.e., $C=I$ and $D=0$.
+We again generate our off-line frequency-domain data for the $M=50$ frequencies $\hat{\omega}_{[0,M-1]}$ in~\eqref{eq:omega} as outlined in Example~\ref{ex:noise-free-simulation}.
 We use Proposition~\ref{prop:lqr} to compute the LQR based on the resulting input-state spectra $\{(\hat{U}^e_{[0,M-1]},\hat{X}^e_{[0,M-1]})\}_{e\in\mathcal{E}}$.
 In particular, we minimize the cost function~\eqref{eq:lqr-cost} with $Q=I$ and $R=I$ by, first, solving~\eqref{eq:lqr-opt} to obtain $P$ and, subsequently, computing $K$ as in~\eqref{eq:K-opt} with